QubesOS/qubes-doc/common-tasks/device-handling.md

  - USB devices
  - PCI devices

 Microphones, block devices and USB devices can be attached with the GUI-tool.
-PCI devices require the command line tool.

-#Security Considerations
+PCI devices can be attached using the Qube Settings, but require a VM reboot.

 #General Qubes Device Widget Behavior And Handling
 When clicking on the tray icon (looking similar to this: ![SD card and thumbdrive][device manager icon] several device-classes separated by lines are displayed as tooltip.
 Block devices are displayed on top, microphones one below and USB-devices at the bottom.